gemstone-source/script/README.md

 # Scripts
-This is my repo for my daily scripts it does may not help someone else but works for me.
+This is my repo for my daily scripts it may not help someone else but works for me.